 - Internships activities and projects(1-3 hours) – Work on research projects by collecting data, analyzing data, writing a report, etc.

 Q. How much does the certificate cost?

-A1.
-Courses are $399 per credit unit, making each 4-unit course a total of $1,596.
+A. Courses are $399 per credit unit, making each 4-unit course a total of $1,596.
+Payment for each course is due the Thursday before the course starts.
 Students can expect to pay a total of $ 4,788.
 This does not include the cost of textbooks and the cost of taking prerequisite courses if you have not already taken them.
-Tuition is the same for in-state students and out-of-state students
+Tuition is the same for in-state students and out-of-state students.

 Q. How does the internship work?

 A. Each course has an internship component that is conducted either in an IR office that you choose, at your current job site, or one that we will find for you.
 For individuals new to the IR field, the internship gives you practical experience that will be valuable on your resume when seeking an IR position.
 For current IR professionals, the internship will introduce you to global IR issues across sectors of higher education, and provide you with an infrastructure of issues in higher education, including areas of accreditation, accountability, and assessment, that are increasingly becoming part of the IR workload.